Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Softlock Prevention

-Since saving & quitting is prevented, the mod will attempt to fix as many vanilla softlocks as possible.
+Since saving & quitting is prevented, the mod will attempt to fix as many vanilla crashes & softlocks as possible.
 The following situations are fixed:

+#### Void Portal Crashes

+Portals from Lil' Portal that leads to invalid rooms will automatically be removed.

 #### Mega Mush + Lucky Pennies